-Correspondence has been received which raises concerns on the current development having an excessive scale and height, poor siting and design, will result in overdevelopment of the site, and a design which is out of keeping with the surrounding properties.
+Correspondence has been received which raises concerns on the current development having an excessive scale and height, poor siting and design.
+Resulting in overdevelopment of the site, and a design which is out of keeping with the surrounding properties.

 The 2014 permission allowed for a single storey dwelling set down into the slope of the land and the approximate maximum dimensions are 12.1m x 8.6m, but includes a basement level so would be viewed as a two storey dwelling when viewed from the front of the site and had its main access on the upper floor level.
 A stair-well to the rear of the building provided external access to the basement, with windows along the south and east facing elevations.
-The approximate maximum height of the dwelling was 6.8m.
+The maximum height of the dwelling was 6.8m and had an overall footprint of 81m2.

-The current proposal is for a dwelling which measures 15m at its widest point and 12.3m in depth and whilst this does increase the scale of the dwelling when considered against the previous dwelling it is not considered to result in an excessive scale or overdevelopment of the plot given that the current development uses only 129m of the 500m plot size.
+The current proposal is for a dwelling which measures approximate 15m at its widest point and 12.3m in depth and whilst this does increase the scale of the dwelling when considered against the previous dwelling to a new overall footprint of 134m2.
+This increase is not considered to result in an excessive scale or overdevelopment of the plot given that the current development uses only 134m2 of the 591m2 plot size (owned by the applicant) which increases to 722m2 (overall red line area) when the right of way access area is included.